semuconsulting/PyGPSClient/README.md

 **Instructions:**

 The NMEA Configuration Dialog currently provides the following NMEA configuration panels:
-1. Version panel shows current device hardware/firmware versions (*via PQTMVERNO polls*).
+1. Version panel shows current device hardware/firmware versions (*Double-left-click to refresh*).
 1. Dynamic configuration panel providing structured updates for supported receivers e.g. Quectel LGSERIES via PQTM* sentences, or LCSERIES via PAIR* sentences.
 Once a command is selected, the configuration is polled and the current values displayed.
 The user can then amend these values as required and send the updated configuration.
 Some polls require input arguments (e.g. portid or msgname) - these are highlighted and will be set at default values initially (e.g. portid = 1), but can be amended by the user and re-polled using the ![refresh](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-refresh-lined-24.png?raw=true) button.
 1. Preset Commands widget supports a variety of user-defined NMEA commands and queries - see [user defined presets](#userdefined).